armno.in.th logo

 Then it is kind of make sense too if the HttpParams class should be also immutable.
 It just feels a bit strange though when a .set() method doesn’t actually set something to the caller object.

 However, we still cannot always assume that everything is immutable, as mentioned in another API document page: Instances of HttpRequest class should not be assumed to be immutable.
+Updated: This is no longer true.
+Now in the docs they stated instances of HttpParams should be assumed to be immutable.

 Hmm.. 🤔